innFactory/akka-typed-event-sourcing-example/README.md

-# Akka Event Sourcing Example
+# Akka Typed Event Sourcing and CQRS Example

-This example [akka](https://github.com/akka/akka) project should represent the concept of event sourcing.
+This example [akka](https://github.com/akka/akka) project should represent the concept of event sourcing and CQRS.
-It contains four Types of Actors
+It contains five Types of Actors

-- RootActor: Holds the "AccountSupervisor" and "CommandBot" actors
+- RootActor: Holds the "AccountSupervisor", "ReadSide" and "CommandBot" actors
 - AccountSupervisor: Starts the "Account" actors and supervises them
-- CommandBot: Sends a random amount of Commands to the Accounts
+- CommandBot: Sends a random amount of Commands to the Accounts and read queries to the ReadSide actors.
-- Account: Holds a list of received events and a state which is derived from those
+- Account: Holds a list of received events and a state which is derived from those, sends all events to the ReadSide
+- ReadSide: Aggregates all events and creates views to efficiently read the data persistent in the system.

 ## Account Entities: